 Here are 5 eye symptoms that you should never ignore.
 Call Eyecare Greengate without delay if you or a loved one experiences any of these eye or vision problems.

 Have you or a loved one have experienced complications following LASIK or any other type of refractive surgery?
 Scleral lenses may be just the solution you need!
 Read on to learn how scleral contact lenses can help restore clear and healthy vision.

 Childhood myopia — nearsightedness — is reaching epidemic proportions.
 Fortunately, there are steps parents can take to reduce their child’s risk of developing myopia.

 Every child should have a comprehensive eye exam before the start of the new school year.
 Just as you wouldn’t consider sending them to school without a backpack or a lunch box, make sure their eyes and vision are ready for the challenges ahead.

-Glaucoma in children is rare, but when it occurs it must be treated with surgery to prevent vision loss.
-Surgery creates openings to drain fluid from the eye and relieve pressure on the optic nerve.
+Glaucoma in children is rare, but when it occurs, it must be treated with surgery to prevent vision loss.
+Read on to learn more about congenital glaucoma symptoms and treatments.

 Custom contact lenses are specially designed to fit irregularly-shaped corneas.
 If you find wearing regular contact lenses uncomfortable, ask your optometrist if custom contact lenses are right for you.

 High myopia isn’t just difficulty seeing faraway objects.
 It can actually increase the risk of developing serious eye diseases later in life.
 Read on to find out how you can slow or halt your child’s myopia progression.

 If you’ve been diagnosed with high blood pressure, you're at risk of developing certain eye diseases.
 Read on to find out how to protect your vision.

 Did you know that Nerf® guns, a supposedly safe children’s toy, have been shown to cause eye injury in certain cases?
 What makes them so dangerous?